Last reviewed on 23 August 2023

 • Meet with the new local governor, if they haven't already

 Then, arrange an induction.
 Use our checklist for new governors – a step-by-step guide to the tasks they should undertake.
 Point them in the direction of our induction course for academy governors on local governing bodies.
-They can take this course in 1 go, or in smaller chunks as it suits them, and they'll get a certificate for passing the assessment.
+They can take this course in one go, or in smaller chunks as it suits them, and they'll get a certificate for passing the assessment.

 Read more about organising an effective induction in our full range of articles.